Fibromyalgia: Peripheral and autonomic nervous systems

-Autonomic nervous system

 Some suggest that fibromyalgia is caused or maintained by a decreased vagal tone, which is indicated by low levels of heart rate variability, signaling a heightened sympathetic response.
 Accordingly, several studies show that clinical improvement is associated with an increase in heart rate variability.
-Some examples of interventions that increase the heart rate variability and vagal tone are meditation, yoga, mindfulness and exercise.
-In 2023 the Fibromyalgia: Imbalance of Threat and Soothing Systems (FITSS) model was suggested as a working hypothesis.
-According to the FITSS model, the salience network (also known as the midcingulo-insular network) may remain continuously hyperactive due to an imbalance in emotion regulation, which is reflected by an overactive "threat" system and an underactive "soothing" system.
-This hyperactivation, along with other mechanisms, may contribute to fibromyalgia.
+Some examples of interventions that increase the heart rate variability and vagal tone are meditation, yoga, mindfulness, and exercise.

-Neurotransmitters
+Neurochemical and neuroendocrine

 Some neurochemical abnormalities that occur in fibromyalgia also regulate mood, sleep, and energy, thus explaining why mood, sleep, and fatigue problems are commonly co-morbid with fibromyalgia.
 Serotonin is the most widely studied neurotransmitter in fibromyalgia.
-It is hypothesized that an imbalance in the serotoninergic system may lead to the development of fibromyalgia.
+It is hypothesized that an imbalance in the serotonergic system may lead to the development of fibromyalgia.
 There is also some data that suggests altered dopaminergic and noradrenergic signaling in fibromyalgia.
 Supporting the monoamine related theories is the efficacy of monoaminergic antidepressants in fibromyalgia.

-Neurophysiology

-Neuroimaging studies have observed decreased grey matter of the default mode network in people with fibromyalgia.
-These deficits are associated with pain processing.

-Neuroendocrine system
+Glutamate/creatine ratios within the bilateral ventrolateral prefrontal cortex were found to be significantly higher in fibromyalgia patients than in controls and may disrupt glutamate neurotransmission.
 Studies on the neuroendocrine system and HPA axis in fibromyalgia have been inconsistent.
-One study found fibromyalgia patients exhibited higher plasma cortisol, more extreme peaks and troughs, and higher rates of dexamethasone non-suppression.
-However, other studies have only found correlations between a higher cortisol awakening response and pain, and not any other abnormalities in cortisol.
-Increased baseline ACTH and increase in response to stress have been observed, hypothesized to be a result of decreased negative feedback.
+The depressed function of the HPA axis results in adrenal insufficiency and potentially chronic fatigue.

+Metabolic and proteomic evidence

+Pro-oxidative processes correlate with pain in fibromyalgia patients.
+Decreased mitochondrial membrane potential, increased superoxide activity, and increased lipid peroxidation production are observed.
+The high proportion of lipids in the central nervous system (CNS) makes the CNS especially vulnerable to free radical damage.
+Levels of lipid peroxidation products correlate with fibromyalgia symptoms.
+Fibromyalgia is associated with the deregulation of proteins related to complement and coagulation cascades, as well as to iron metabolism.
+An excessive oxidative stress response may cause dysregulation of many proteins.

 Immune system

 Inflammation has been suggested to have a role in the pathogenesis of fibromyalgia.
 People with fibromyalgia tend to have higher levels of inflammatory cytokines IL-6, and IL-8.
 There are also increased levels of the pro-inflammatory cytokines IL-1 receptor antagonist.
 Increased levels of pro-inflammatory cytokines may increase sensitivity to pain, and contribute to mood problems.
 Anti-inflammatory interleukins such as IL-10 have also been associated with fibromyalgia.

-A repeated observation shows that autoimmunity triggers such as traumas and infections are among the most frequent events preceding the onset of fibromyalgia.
 Neurogenic inflammation has been proposed as a contributing factor to fibromyalgia.
+A repeated observation shows that autoimmunity triggers, such as traumas and infections, are among the most frequent events preceding the onset of fibromyalgia.
+A 2024 discussion concluded that the complexity of FM may mean both autoimmune and non-autoimmune mechanisms occur in FM, possibly in different subgroups of FM.